loading...

 No. You will not receive confirmation that your start corral has been changed.
 You must verify the change has been made by viewing your corral assignment online within your Participant Account.
 Please note that the change will not be automatic, as qualifying times and corral availability must be confirmed.

-What is considered acceptable proof of a qualifying time for the elite corral?
+What is considered acceptable proof of a qualifying time for the High-Performance corral?

 Participants must provide proof of qualification (event name, date, distance and finishing time) at the point of registration.
 You must provide proof that you have run this pace in a prior event.
 Proof must be in the form of a link to your online race results or an uploaded finisher’s certificate.
-Results must be from any race of a distance no less than 10K completed on or after January 1, 2022 and must meet the elite corral qualification standards of 5:15 per mile pace for men and 6:15 per mile pace for women.
+Results must be from any race of a distance no less than 10K completed on or after January 1, 2023 and must meet the High-Performance corral qualification standards of 5:30 per mile pace for men and 6:30 per mile pace for women and non-binary participants.

 Are start corral assignments guaranteed?